Skip to main content

 Non-Standard Applicants/Recognition of Prior Learning (RPL)

 Applicants with significant professional experience in further education may apply for exemptions using the RPL Policy.
-For further information on advanced entry to this programme, please contact the Course Leader Ms Catriona Warren [email protected]
+For further information on advanced entry to this programme, please contact the Course Leader Ms. Catriona Warren [email protected].

 This NFQ Level 6 Award is the only nationally recognised programme designed specifically for adult literacy practitioners.
 Graduates from the programme have held roles including adult literacy organiser, adult literacy tutor, resource worker, adult basic education tutor.

-On successful completion of this programme, graduates may progress to the NFQ Level 7 Bachelor of Arts in Adult and Further Education in SETU Waterford or equivalent courses in another Higher Education Institute.
+On successful completion of this programme, graduates may progress to the NFQ Level 7 Bachelor of Arts in Adult and Further Education in SETU or equivalent courses in another Higher Education Institute.

-Completion of a level 8 programme will also enable students to undertake taught Masters programmes or Masters degrees by research at SETU Waterford or other third-level colleges
+Completion of a level 8 programme will also enable students to undertake taught Masters programmes or Masters degrees by research at SETU or other third-level colleges

 Contact